JapSeyz/dot-migrations/README.md

 ##### The migrations commands does not show up, what do I do?
 If you've follow the installation, but no commands show up, try deleting `/data/config-cache.php` and running `php dot` again.

-##### The system cannot find the path specified.
-This happens if you did not follow step 3) in the installation guide.
-You need to create a folder named `database` inside `data`